 Eels for export

 Freshwater eels have become an important export, often live or as processed products.
 They go mainly to South-East Asia, Europe and Canada.
-Annual sales ranged from $800,000 to $3.5 million between 1990 and 2004.
+In the 2000s and 2010s annual sales have ranged between $3 million and $7 million.

 Live eels and products such as smoked fillets, whole smoked eels or skinned segments are available from local processors and restaurants.